dial9-rs/dial9-rs.github.io/content/blog/principles-for-fast-tokio-applications.md

 In the overwhelming majority of problems I have come across, the issue was in the application code itself, often in the interaction between multiple components of a distributed system (and not actually in Tokio). dial9 has given a lot of visibility into Tokio; at least as often as it finds a Tokio problem, it actually clearly demonstrates the _lack_ of one (which gives folks the confidence to search elsewhere!)
 Of course, sometimes it is a Tokio problem.

+In terms of Tokio metrics, the most useful is the recently added [schedule latency histogram](https://docs.rs/tokio/latest/tokio/runtime/struct.RuntimeMetrics.html#method.schedule_latency_histogram_bucket_range).
+Schedule latency is the amount of time between your task being ready to run (e.g. because the socket has data) and Tokio actually polling the future.
+Although this won't tell you what the cause is, most issues interacting with Tokio result in high scheduling latency.

 ### Split for latency, batch for throughput

 #### Yield more frequently to optimize for latency